do1fmd/BV9900Pro-optimization/README.md

 # Rooting BV9900 Pro with Magisk
 Boot to the Android system again.
-Download the [https://github.com/topjohnwu/Magisk/releases](Magisk-Manager APK) and install it with **adb install Magisk-v22.1.apk** (you have to change the version number accordingly to your downloaded file).
+Download the [https://github.com/topjohnwu/Magisk/releases](Magisk-Manager APK) and install it with ``adb install Magisk-v22.1.apk`` (you have to change the version number accordingly to your downloaded file).
-Put the boot.img (from backup or from downloaded firmware) to your device memory (r.g. internal SD card).
+Put the boot.img (from backup or from downloaded firmware) to your device memory (e.g. internal SD card).
 Make sure that the boot.img fits to your installed firmware version!
 Launch Magisk manager and patch the boot image.
 You can easily follow [this guide](https://www.droidwin.com/patch-stock-boot-image-flash-magisk/).
 Copy the patched boot.img to your PC again and restart to Fastboot mode.